-There are several curricula in the Occupational Therapy program: the Entry-level Doctorate (OTD), Master of Occupational Therapy (MOT) for current students, and a partnership with the Rehabilitation Science graduate program (PhD) for students wishing to become an OT educator or researcher.
+There are several curricula in the University of Minnesota’s Occupational Therapy program: the Entry-level Doctorate (OTD), Master of Occupational Therapy (MOT) and a partnership with the Rehabilitation Science graduate program (PhD) for students wishing to become an OT educator or researcher.
 Many faculty also serve on the Rehabilitation Science faculty, a research-based graduate program.
-Students are currently enrolled in our Master of Occupational Therapy Program, but the curiculum will be discontinued once we begin matriculating students into the Occupational Therapy Doctorate program.

-Beginning Fall 2019, the Occupational Therapy program will enroll its first class in a professional doctorate program and discontinue the MOT.
-Although we have no past record of OTD student performance on the National Board of Certification in Occupational Therapy (NBCOT), Master of Occupational Therapy (MOT) graduate scores can be found online at https://secure.nbcot.org/data/schoolstats.aspx
+Because the OTD program is new to the University of Minnesota, we presently have no past record of OTD student performance on the National Board of Certification in Occupational Therapy (NBCOT).
+Master of Occupational Therapy (MOT) NBCOT ge scores can be found online at https://secure.nbcot.org/data/schoolstats.aspx